About Boca del Lupo

 Boca del Lupo has a foundation in theatre but has evolved into a multi-disciplinary company often partnering with artists and organization that are beyond the conventional boundaries of our form and our sector.
-We employ a year-round artistic, production and administrative team and manage three facilities, The Fishbowl, The Anderson Street Space, and PL1422.
+We employ a year-round artistic, production and administrative team and manage three facilities: Performance Works, The Fishbowl, and The Anderson Street Space.

 The Fishbowl on Granville Island

 Located at 1398 Cartwright Street, Vancouver, BC, The Fishbowl on Granville Island hosted its inaugural production, A Taste of Empire, from November 26th-28th, 2015.

 The Fishbowl is home to our Micro Performance Series, @TheFishbowl events (like Listening Lounge, DBLSPK, and CODA), as well as Developmental and Space Residencies.

 The Anderson Street Space

 The Anderson Street Space houses Boca del Lupo’s administrative activities.

 There were two phases of renovations that happened over 2010.
 First we installed a sprung floor, pipe grid, black drape, painting, seating, as well as upgrading the shared kitchen in the 1405 Anderson Street building.
 Thanks to a contribution from Canadian Heritage, the second phase focused on the purchase of specialized equipment.
 The Anderson Street Space is now fully equipped with some of the latest performance technology.

 The space is leased through the Granville Island CMHC in a building shared with Axis Theatre.